Skip to main content

 4. Clear cache & cookies (Google Chrome)

-5. If you've tried everything and it's still not working, contact library@norwich.edu for assistance.
+5. Contact library@norwich.edu for assistance.
 Include the database you are trying to access, as well as the browser that you are using.
 If possible, we recommend including screenshots of the error page(s) you are running into, to help us identify and duplicate the issue.

 read more